bartmichu/node-urbackup-server-api/README.md

 ### urbackupServer.getActivities([params]) ⇒ <code>Object</code> \| <code>null</code>
 Retrieves a list of current and/or past activities.
-Matches all clients by default, but ```clientName``` can be used to request activities for one particular client.
+Matches all clients by default, but ```clientName``` or ```clientId``` can be used to request activities for one particular client.
 By default this method returns only activities that are currently in progress and skips last activities.
+Using client ID should be preferred to client name for repeated method calls.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
 **Returns**: <code>Object</code> \| <code>null</code> - When successfull, an object with activities info.
 Object with empty array when no matching clients/activities found.
 Null when API call was unsuccessfull or returned unexpected data.